AcumaticaHackathon/Team-Alpha-2018/README.md

 This project uses Microsoft’s Cognitive Services Face API 1.0.

 Here is what will need to be done
-1. Will need to customize Security Preferences and add a two new fields, Subscription id and service orl.
-(SM201060)
+1. Will need to customize Security Preferences and add a two new fields, Subscription id and service url.
 2. Under user security manage add a new form to define CS (Cognitive services) Groups.
 You can have one or more groups.
 a.  enter a Name and description for the group
 b.
 Add users to the group